telefonicaid/fiware-orion/doc/manuals/user/update_operators.md

 would not change attribute value.

-Appart from numbers, other value types are supported (eg, strings).
+Apart from numbers, other value types are supported (eg, strings).

 ### `$max`